May Fourth Square: History of May Fourth Square

 After the completion of the May Fourth Square, it has become the main cultural landscape of the eastern new urban area.
 China Central Television and other units filmed special programs with May Fourth Square in the background, especially with the "May Wind" theme sculpture, to commemorate the 80th anniversary of the May Fourth Movement.

 In 1919, China attended the Paris Peace Conference as a victorious country in World War I. However, at the conference, China proposed to return the Shandong Peninsula, which included Qingdao, to China (formerly colonized by Germany), but the Big Five refused and returned Qingdao to Japan.
-After this news reached home, patriotic youths in various cities marched to defend our territorial integrity and refused to sign.
-This is the famous May Fourth Movement in our modern history.
-It finally not only made the delegation from far away in France give up signing the unfair treaty, but also gave birth to the seeds of hope for the later new China.
-Therefore, in order to commemorate this patriotic movement for the country and the people, and to remind future generations of the fate of "weak nations have no diplomacy", Qingdao named it "May Fourth Square" in 1997, which is the origin of May Fourth Square.
+After this news reached home, patriotic youths in various cities marched to defend Chinese territorial integrity and refused to sign, known as the May Fourth Movement.
+It made the delegation in France give up signing the unfair treaty, but also gave birth to the new China.
+Therefore, in order to commemorate the patriotic movement for the country and the people, and to remind future generations of the fate of "weak nations have no diplomacy", Qingdao named it "May Fourth Square" in 1997, which is the origin of May Fourth Square.